sotakao/STUOD_Hackathon_2021/README.md

 ### Tutorials

-We have also provided an interactive three-part machine learning tutorial in the `tutorials` folder (aimed mostly for beginners) that will get all the particpants up to speed in order to start hacking.
+We have also provided an interactive three-part machine learning tutorial in the `tutorials` folder that will get all the particpants up to speed with the hackathon.

 This includes a detailed guide on: